fenago/ruby-programming/lab_guides/Lab_11.md

 Trust is the foundation of successful networked systems.
 If you are providing a personalized service over a network, you need to be able to trust that your users are who they say they are, and your users must trust you with their identity and their personal data.
-This chapter looks primarily at how you can trust your users—by implementing a robust authentication mechanism.
+This lab looks primarily at how you can trust your users—by implementing a robust authentication mechanism.
 How well you execute that authentication will influence how much trust your users will place in your application.
 Your